MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 ## 3 The dynamics of metabolic systems

 > Economic analogy 3.A
 > Another important difference with a factory assembly line is that unlike an assembly line, metabolism in some cases is ==able to in both directions== along the line.
-The most well known of these is the bidirectionality of the glycolytic and gluconeogenic pathways. #ISSUE/Typo
+The most well known of these is the bidirectionality of the glycolytic and gluconeogenic pathways. #ISSUE/Typo/Submmited

 > #ToCheck books
 > [63] G. Gottschalk.
 Bacterial Metabolism.
 Springer Series in Microbiology.
 Springer, New York, 1985.
 > [64] F. C. Neidhardt, J. L. Ingraham, and M. Schaechter.
-Physiology go the bacterial cell: A molecular approach.
+Physiology of the bacterial cell: A molecular approach.
 Sinauer Associates, 1990.
 ISBN 0878936084.

 ### 3.1.
 Conceptualizing cell metabolism as a dynamical system